GraffixGames/graffixgames.github.io/content/_index.md

 +++

 ## Noah Graff

-I make software.
+I write software.
 Maybe at somepoint I'll write on this website.